hiltmon/hiltmon.com/source/_posts/2013-01-29-timetocall-the-effort-and-the-return.markdown

 categories: [ TimeToCall ]
 ---

-*[TimeToCall](http://www.hiltmon.com/timetocall/) is a simple, universal iOS application I developed to help people choose the best time to call when calling internationally.
-This is is [part 1 is a series of posts](http://www.hiltmon.com/blog/categories/timetocall/) about the thinking and work done.
-My goal is to share just how much effort it really does take to craft an iOS app and ship it.
+*[TimeToCall]({{ root_url }}/timetocall/) is a simple, universal iOS application I developed to help people choose the best time to call when calling internationally.
+This is [**part 1** in a series of posts]({{ root_url }}/blog/categories/timetocall/) about the thinking and work done.
+My goal is to share just how much effort it really does take to craft an iPhone app and ship it.
 I hope this series helps you to understand why it costs so much and takes so long to create beautiful software.*

 ## The Application Scope

-[TimeToCall](http://www.hiltmon.com/timetocall/) is a very simple universal application that contains only four views.
+[TimeToCall]({{ root_url }}/timetocall/) is a very simple universal application that contains only four views.
 Users can create named *Times to Call* to figure out when it is best to call a set of foreign locations.
-For more about what the application does, see the [TimeToCall](http://www.hiltmon.com/timetocall/) product page.
+For more about what the application does, see the [TimeToCall]({{ root_url }}/timetocall/) product page.

 In order to achieve this limited scope, I constructed four views: